Show No Mercy: Release and promotion

-Reception
+Reception and legacy

 Although the band did not have enough time to sell any records while touring, the album became Metal Blade Records' highest selling release.
 Five thousand copies was the label's average.
 Show No Mercy went on to sell between 15,500 and 20,000 copies in the United States; it also went on to sell more than 15,000 overseas, as Metal Blade had worldwide rights.
-The success of the album led to Slagel wanting the band to release a new record and an extended play.
+The success of the album led to Slagel wanting the band to release a new record and an EP.

-Show No Mercy was met with polarized opinions when it was issued, but in some recent reviews it came to be considered a classic album.
+Show No Mercy was met with polarized opinions and reviews, mostly negative when it was issued, but in some recent reviews, it came to be considered a classic album.
 In 1984, Dave Dickson of Kerrang! crushed the album defining it "pure, unadulterated junk", while Bernard Doe of Metal Forces called the record "one of the heaviest, fastest, most awesome albums of all time!"
 The German magazine Rock Hard gave Show No Mercy a positive review, which remarked how Slayer were "actually the hardest and fastest" in comparison with their contemporaries Metallica and Exciter, and defined their music as "heavy metal punk."
-AllMusic reviewer Jeremy Ulrey had mixed feelings towards the album, saying that even though the musicianship and production were "amateurish" compared to Slayer's later releases, the album remains "solid, if inessential, part of the Slayer legacy".
+AllMusic reviewer Jeremy Ulrey had mixed feelings towards the album, saying that even though the musicianship and production were "amateurish" compared to Slayer's later releases, the album remains a "solid, if inessential, part of the Slayer legacy".
 Users voted 4/5 at AllMusic.
 Sputnikmusic staff member Hernan M. Campbell described the album as "fast, heavy, and mean, inducing an inescapable atmosphere of utter atrocity."
 He noted that the "lo-fi" production quality gives the album a "classic" feeling.

 Canadian journalist Martin Popoff praised Show No Mercy for being as "seminal" as Metallica's Kill 'Em All "in defining state-of-the-art speed metal" and for inspiring new bands to "expand the limits of metal."
-However, he "found the record stiff and one dimensional", with "its style laid down in stifling arrangements."
+However, he "found the record stiff and one-dimensional", with "its style laid down in stifling arrangements."
 Fenriz, drummer for Darkthrone, cited Show No Mercy as the inspiration for the band's "current style of fusing NWOBHM with black metal".
-Terry Butler of Obituary and former member of Death defined the album as "the blueprint for the beginning of death metal" and said: "When I heard Show No Mercy I wanted to play that way....It was a whole new level of mayhem.
+Terry Butler of Obituary and Death defined the album as "the blueprint for the beginning of death metal" and said: "When I heard Show No Mercy I wanted to play that way....It was a whole new level of mayhem.
 I wanted to play that way".

-System of a Down's Daron Malakian has praised Show No Mercy as an influential album that helped shaped him as a person and artist.
-He claimed he introduced Heavy Metal with this album to Iraq when he lived there at age 14.
+System of a Down's Daron Malakian has praised Show No Mercy as an influential album that helped shape him as a person and artist.
+He claimed he introduced heavy metal to the people of Iraq with this album when he lived there at age 14.

+In 2023, Metal Hammer included the album cover on their list of "50 most hilariously ugly rock and metal album covers ever".